aprizazicka/customer_churn_prediction/README.md

 ## 🚀 Project Overview

-The app uses a trained machine learning model (e.g., XGBoost or Random Forest) served through a Flask web application.
-The frontend allows users to input customer data through a form, and the backend predicts churn based on the model.
+The project involves training a machine learning model (Decision Tree, XGBoost, or Random Forest) to predict customer churn.
+The model is trained using customer data and then saved in the .sav format for later use.

 ## 🧠 Model Features